networkop/tkng/content/services/loadBalancer/_index.md

 * For a very long time, Kubernetes only supported a single LoadBalancer Controller.
 Running multiple controllers has been introduced in a [recent feature](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cloud-provider/1959-service-lb-class-field), however controller implementations are still [catching up](https://github.com/metallb/metallb/issues/685).

-* Most of the big public cloud providers do not support the BYO controller model, so cluster add-ons would only work in some clouds (e.g. Packet) but not in others (e.g. AWS, Azure, GCP).
+* Most of the big public cloud providers do not support the BYO controller model, so cluster add-ons that rely on L2 or L3 integration would only work in some clouds (e.g. Packet) but not in others (e.g. AWS, Azure, GCP).
+However, it's still [possible](https://maelvls.dev/avoid-gke-lb-with-hostport/) to use controllers that use hostPort (e.g. klipper, akrobateo).